Chapter 17 : Meet the Malfoys.

 I stared back at him, slightly overthrown by the look in his eyes.
 “Yes?”
 I asked, watching him blink.
 The black in his eyes had nearly taken up all the grey.
 He placed his hand on my knee, and I flicked my gaze down to it before looking back at him.

-“Don’t move,” He said, sliding his hand softly up my thigh.
+“Don’t move.”
+He said, sliding his hand softly up my thigh.
 I don’t think I could have moved, even if I wanted to.
 Everyone of my senses was entirely focused on him.
 The hand that was in mine let it go, and began to travel up my arm, leaving goosebumps in its trail.
-He leant in closer, his fingers on my leg skimming my Thursday knickers, and the other travelling back down my arm, transferring to my waist.
+He leant in closer, his fingers skimming my Thursday knickers, and the other hand brushing down to my waist.
 This silence, this hot, heavy, quivering silence, was one I thought I could endure forever.

 I didn’t move, like he said, and sat there as his hands left a soft line of shivers under my skin, like foam in a lake.
 I could feel my heart beating, I could hear it.
 When his fingertips reached my bare stomach, I lifted my own hand, and gently pulled at the tie to his dressing gown, undoing the loop.
 That seemed to be all the incentive Scorpius needed – his lips pressed up against mine.

 Gone were the soft caresses after this.
-As soon as his lips touched mine, my body reacted and I leant forward, pushing the edges of his dressing gown down his shoulders.
-His hands came and grabbed my hips, and he pushed me down, against the pillows, his mouth still on mine.
+As soon as we were kissing, my body reacted and I leant forward, pushing the edges of his dressing gown down his shoulders.
+His hands came and grabbed my hips, and he pressed me down, against the pillows, his mouth still on mine.
 I knew I should have been overwhelmed, confused – I was snogging Scorpius Malfoy – but instead it just felt natural, like showering, like eating breakfast, like breathing.
 I’d been doing this my whole life, hadn’t I?

-Still not a word had been uttered, and I think neither of us wanted to ruin this by changing that.
-I managed to get the bathrobe completely off him, and now my fingers were perusing his bare skin, his stomach, the muscles knotted on his back.
-His hands skimmed up my top, over my stomach, and I parted my lips, deepening the kiss.
+His bathrobe was discarded, and now my fingers were perusing his bare skin, his stomach, the muscles knotted on his back.
+His hands skimmed under my shirt, over my stomach, and I parted my lips, deepening the kiss.
 I was struggling with the edge of my shirt, trying to pull it up, so Scorpius took over, pulling it over my head and discarding it, over the edge of the bed.
 He took a moment to stop after this, and propped himself on his arms to stare at me quietly, from my face down to my stomach, as if letting it sink in.
 I lay there in silence, breathing heavily, mesmerized by what was happening.
 Scorpius slowly leant down and placed a soft kiss on my collarbone, my neck, my cheek, my lips.
 I wrapped my legs around his waist, one hand tangled in his hair, the other slowly travelling down his stomach…

 There was a knock on the door.